WELCOME TO OUR YOUTH COMMUNITY

 - PATHFINDERS is our second of two sacramental preparation classrooms.
 This one being for those students in Grade 4 or 5 that have completed their first year of Faith Formation with good attendance.

-- GRADE 5 CLASS (to be named/by them) is comprised of post-sacrament students in 5th grade.
+- FAITH FUSION is comprised of post-sacrament students in 5th grade.
 This discussion-based class is lead by our parish Deacon Jose who loves to share with others his love of our Lord and our Catholic faith.

 - All Faith Formation classes meet on Wednesdays from 6:30-7:45pm.